 Get your name out there and make it known

-Start marketing yourself through free networking events, classified ads or even by just hanging up fliers in high traffic areas.
-When you do have a client, leave a business card – especially if they were happy with your work.
-This will increase the chances of them referring you to their friends and colleagues in need of commercial or residential cleaning services.
+Start marketing yourself through free networking events, classified ads, or even by just hanging up fliers in high traffic areas.
+When you have a client, leave a business card – especially if they were happy with your work.
+This will increase the chances of referring you to their friends and colleagues in need of commercial or residential cleaning services.

 Have a Facebook page for your company and update it regularly.
-If you provide quality service then this will encourage your clients to give you a good review that you can then post on your page.
-Also join local Facebook and LinkedIn groups and take a relationship
+If you provide quality service, this will encourage your clients to give you a good review that you can post on your page.
+Also, join local Facebook and LinkedIn groups and take a relationship.

 Ask for referrals

 Your current clients will be the best source of referrals.
-Ask them if they know anyone who needs a commercial or residential cleaning service and follow up on leads that they give you.
+Ask them if they know anyone who needs a commercial or residential cleaning service and follows up on leads that they give you.

 Ask for references or testimonials